Skip to Content

 8. Bake for 9-12 minutes at 350° F. Gluten free breads tend to not brown as much, so don't wait for these to be well browned before pulling them out or they may dry out.
 Flake with a fork in the center of a roll to see if it's done.
 Mine were done in about 11 minutes.

-9. Brush with melted butter or oil and serve warm for best results.
+9. Use a pastry brush to top with melted butter and serve warm for best results.
 Store leftovers in an airtight container or bread bag at room temp for a day or two, or in the freezer.
 These can easily be re-warmed by wrapping in foil and placing in a 325 degree oven for about 5 minutes from fridge or 10 minutes from freezer.

 Notes